carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 #### CNN Part 1.
 Input Layer

 The Input in Keras gets special treatment when images are used.
 Keras automatically calculates the number of inputs and outputs a specific layer needs and therefore how many edges need to be created.
 This means we must let Keras know how big our input is going to be.
-We do this by instantiating a `keras.Input` class and pass it a tuple to indicate the dimensionality of the input data.
+We do this by instantiating a `keras.Input` class and passing it a tuple to indicate the dimensionality of the input data.

 The input layer is created with the `keras.Input` function and its first parameter is the expected shape of the input: